melfaron9246/C-Final-exam/README.md

-Thiks code was a final exam for C++ and asks the user for up to five exams with ID for the student, the exam grade, and the exam name.
+This code was a final exam for C++ and asks the user for up to five exams with ID for the student, the exam grade, and the exam name.
 It uses a loop for a maximum of 5 exams.
 It then displays all this information and creates a table with the average score.